How to share your Kami file

 Go to your Kami file and click the Share button in the top right corner of Kami, which looks like three dots connected by two lines.

-Removing access to shared files
+Removing access others have to your shared files

 You are now good to go!